juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 A _Realm_ should always be expected to respond _OK_ to this request unless a transient network error occurs.

+The registration operation completes successfully with at least _y_ _OK_ responses.

 == Recovery
-Recovery is a three-phase operation that an existing user takes to restore a PIN-protected secret.
+Recovery is a three-phase operation that an existing user takes to recover a PIN-protected secret.

 The recovery operations are exposed by the client in the following form: